mattpotma/demotivation/DEMOTIVATION.md

   "Most people won't remember what you did today.", "Your problems aren't that unique.",
-  "You'll probably give up on this goal like the others.", "Nobody cares as much as you think they do.", "You're overthinking this.",
+  "You'll probably give up on this goal like the others.", 'Nobody cares as much as you think they do.', "You're overthinking this.",
-  "This too shall pass... into obscurity.",
+  'This too shall pass... into obscurity.',
   "You're just average, and that's okay.",
 ];

 export class MessageService {
   static getRandomMessage(isMotivational: boolean): string {
-    const messages = isMotivational ?
-MOTIVATIONAL_MESSAGES : DEMOTIVATIONAL_MESSAGES;
+    const messages = isMotivational
+      ?
+MOTIVATIONAL_MESSAGES
+      : DEMOTIVATIONAL_MESSAGES;
     const randomIndex = Math.floor(Math.random() * messages.length);
     return messages[randomIndex];
   }